rscmbc3/BG.library/README.md

 ```
 libraryPath<-"./BG.library/"
 devtools::load_all(libraryPath,recompile = FALSE)
-?breakStr #replace 'breakStr with any function name in library
+?breakStr #replace 'breakStr' with any function name in library
 ```